dave1010/clipea/README.md

 ## Usage

-### Without the Zsh shell integration
+Once installed, just ask Clipea for a command:

     clipea convert test.mp4 to a gif

 Type `y<enter>` to run the command.
 Anything else or `<ctrl-c>` to cancel.

-### With the Zsh shell integration (Recommended)
+Or if you have the Zsh integration (highly recommended), it's even easier:

     ?? how many gig free do i have

+Just press `<enter>` to run the command.

+### Using the Zsh shell integration (recommended)

+The Zsh integration is more than just a quick alias.
+It allows Clipea to put the command in your input buffer, ready to run, just as if you'd typed it yourself.

+    # setup
+    clipea alias

+    # usage
+    ?? how many gig free do i have

+Benefits:

+* Quicker to type
+* Shows up in your shell history
-Type `<enter>` to run the command.
-The command is editable in your shell buffer, ready to run, so you can do usual things like `<ctrl-c>` to cancel or `<ctrl-a>` to go to the start of the line
+* Allows editing with normal shell commands like `<ctrl-c>` to cancel or `<ctrl-a>` to go to the start of the line

-### More examples

-    ?? count loc recursively
-    ?? open my shell login script in my editor
-    ?? git fetch, rebase master, safely force push
-    ?? open bbc news
-    ?? check the spf record for example.com
-    ??
-What port is my webserver listening on
-    ??
-Where is nginx writing logs
-    ??
-Rename all txt files space to underscore
-    ??
-Install something that converts pdf to text
-    ??
-Find files bigger than 10mb
-    ??
-Check cors headers for api.example.com
-    ??
-Make a 30 char password
-    ??
-Quick http server
-    ??
-Highlight URLs in index.html
-    ??
-Extract package.tar.gz
-    ??
-Show me just the headings from README.md
-    ??
-Find replace all PHP files in project that call eval function with safe_eval ??
-Convert file.avi to gif
+* Runs the command as a child process of your shell, rather than a child of Clipea

+Behind the scenes this is using zsh's [`print -z`](https://gist.github.com/YumaInaura/2a1a915b848728b34eacf4e674ca61eb#print--z).

 ### Advanced usage and tips